tryretool/retool-onpremise/kubernetes/README.md

 # Retool Kubernetes Deployment

-This directory contains Kubernetes manifests for deploying Retool in two configurations:
+This repository contains Kubernetes manifests for deploying Retool on-premise.
+See [our docs](https://docs.retool.com/self-hosted/tutorials/kubernetes/manifests) for more details.

 ## Quick Start